 For more information, visit the St. Bernards Heart & Vascular website.

 If you are having a heart emergency, call 911, and get to the St. Bernards Heart Attack Treatment Center.

 Educates cardiac patients on cardiac health and risk factors including, but not limited to: smoking cessation, lipid management, the effects of diabetes on the heart, and maintaining heart-healthy blood glucose levels.
 The Cardiac Educator is also involved with the education of patients on pre- and post-cardiac procedures, assists in educating patients on prescribed medications prior to procedures, assists in coordinating cardiac rehab while patient is both an inpatient and outpatient, and consults with a dietician to see patients with modifiable cardiac risk factors.
-Educator also assists in referring patients with modifiable cardiac risk factors to community education programs such as:
+The Cardiac Educator also assists in referring patients with modifiable cardiac risk factors to community education programs such as: